 MD111 FUNDAMENTALS OF MEDICAL DOCUMENTATION (2.0 credits/30 clock hours) This course introduces the fundamental skills and knowledge that a student must understand in preparation for medical documentation.
 The different types of reports and their formats, and selected guidelines will be presented.
-Prerequisites: Microsoft Word or Microsoft Office and Medical Terminology II.
+Prerequisites: Keyboarding and Medical Terminology I.